 Going beyond the immediate next steps, the following ones are our main directions for our further efforts:

 The next level of Rust development environment and tools, including a platform-neutral data schema definition and a new functional language for smart contract programming: with verifiability properties

-Exploring the VM-agnostic nature of the ISCP and integrating the Ethereum Virtual Machine (EVM) into the ISCP sandbox, which we call “Virtual Ethereum”.
+Exploring the Virtual Machine (VM)-agnostic nature of the ISCP and integrating the Ethereum Virtual Machine (EVM) into the ISCP sandbox, which we call “Virtual Ethereum”.
 The goal is a binary compatibility with the Ethereum ecosystem, including the ability to use tools and smart contract languages such as Solidity on the IOTA network.

-A framework for inter-chain atomic swaps with native and external blockchains, such as Ethereum as well as familiar Decentralized Finance (DeFI) use cases such as AMM and DeX (like Uniswap), on-chain tokenization based on ERC-20, etc.
+A framework for inter-chain atomic swaps with native and external blockchains, such as Ethereum as well as familiar decentralized finance (DeFi) use cases such as AMM and DeX (like Uniswap), on-chain tokenization based on ERC-20, and so on.

 A revised and improved consensus algorithm based on classical BFT to replace the proprietary one implemented for testing purposes now, as well as Merkle proofs in the chain state, to ensure independence from snapshots on the base layer.

 Layer 1 and Layer 2 support for staking and committee rotation as well as core contracts for market infrastructure.
 Note that this task is still being actively researched and will be expanded upon in future updates.

 Watch the presentation with Evaldas Drąsutis, lead developer for ISCP: